-According to the JFTC, the total number of merger notifications filed in FY2021 was 337, which is a 27 per cent increase compared with FY2020, one case of which was brought into a Phase II review.
-Among those cases reviewed in FY2021, three cases were cleared based on the remedies proposed by the parties and, notably, 14 cases were non-reportable transactions that were voluntarily submitted by the parties or investigated by the JFTC ex officio.
-Among the cases closed in FY2021, the most notable were the integration between Salesforce and Slack and GW's share acquisition of Siltronic.
+According to the JFTC, the total number of merger notifications filed in FY2022 was 306, no case of which was brought into a Phase II review.
+Among those cases reviewed in FY2022, one case was cleared based on the remedies proposed by the parties and, notably, 15 cases were non-reportable transactions that were voluntarily submitted by the parties or investigated by the JFTC ex officio.
+Among the cases closed in FY2022, the most notable was Microsoft's acquisition of Activision Blizzard.